sidecartridge/atarist-toolkit-docker/README.md

 export ST_WORKING_FOLDER=`pwd`
 ```

-Now when you run the command `stcmd` you will have full access to an Atari ST development environment running inside the container.
+Now when you run the command `stcmd` you will have full access to an Atari ST development environment running inside the container. **stcmd** passes your user and group id down to the docker container.
+This should ensure files created by the docker will be owned by you after the container exits.

 And please, please, please:
 ```